Generic Name: scopolamine transdermal (skoe PAL a meen)

 Avoid touching your eyes just after applying a scopolamine transdermal skin patch.
 The medication contained in the patch can dilate your pupils and cause blurred vision.

 Scopolamine transdermal may impair your thinking or reactions.
 You may feel drowsy, confused, lost, or disoriented.
 Be careful if you drive or do anything that requires you to be alert.
-Avoid driving, water sports, or operating machinery until you know how this medicine will affect you.
+Avoid driving, water sports, or operating machinery until you know how scopolamine transdermal will affect you.

 Drinking alcohol with this medicine can cause side effects.